 If the windshield wipers are activated in daylight with the engine on, and the exterior lamp control is in AUTO, the headlamps, parking lamps, and other exterior lamps come on.
 The transition time for the lamps coming on varies based on wiper speed.
 When the wipers are not operating, these lamps turn off.
-Move the exterior lamp control to \bigcirc or \bigcirc 0 to disable this feature.
+Move the exterior lamp control to \circlearrowleft or 30% to disable this feature.